ZachChristensen28/odam-community/docs/data-is-beautiful/index.md

-    ??? tip "The Growth of IoT and Sensing Devices" The internet of things (IoT) refers to the growing network of interconnected devices, sensors, and other electronic devices that are able to collect, transmit, and exchange data.
+    ??? tip "The Growth of IoT and Sensing Devices"
+        ### The Growth of IoT and Sensing Devices

+        The internet of things (IoT) refers to the growing network of interconnected devices, sensors, and other electronic devices that are able to collect, transmit, and exchange data.
 These devices are becoming increasingly prevalent in many areas of our lives, including homes, cities, transportation systems, and businesses.
 The rise of IoT and sensing devices is driving the proliferation of data, as these devices are able to generate, collect, and transmit vast amounts of data in real time.

         The data generated by IoT and sensing devices can be used for a variety of purposes, including real-time decision making, trend analysis, and predictive modeling.
 The ability to collect and analyze this data in real time allows organizations to make more informed decisions and respond more quickly to changing circumstances.
 As the number of IoT and sensing devices continues to grow, the amount of data being generated and analyzed will also increase, leading to even greater insights and opportunities for organizations.

     ??? tip "The Impact of Mobile and Cloud Computing on Data Generation"
+        ### The Impact of Mobile and Cloud Computing on Data Generation

         <figure markdown>
             ![Cloud Formations](/assets/data-is-beautiful/cloud-formations.png)
         </figure>